 Another heap of likes and a few comments, some snapchats and a text to his girlfriend with a pic of the dump master and the words ‘My secret place” and he is back to work.
 But first he quickly puts out a post telling the world he is going back to work.
 The world remains riveted.

-As Billy shuts down all his social media and erotica sites, he grabs his phone and checks social media.
+As Billy shuts down all his social media and erotica sites on his desktop, he grabs his phone and checks social media.
 He lets friends know he has knocked off.
 He runs to his car for the 5 minute drive home but finds himself still there one hour later.
 Damn social media!

 HOW TO DRIVE AND TEXT AT THE SAME TIME